best deal on unlimited data anywhere!

 Internet access is obviously another example of something that just works in the states, but cannot be taken for granted in Puerto Rico.
 We STILL don’t have cable internet service from Liberty at my condo nearly 7 months after Hurricane Maria!

 In my last post, I laid out the tools we use to stay connected.
 A reader, Todd, took that information as a starting point and went down the rabbit hole even further.
 He reached out to compare notes and share his findings.

-Todd found a website which shows the cell towers on the island.
+Todd found a website that shows the cell towers on the island.
 According to this site, the closest AT&T cell tower to us is in Aguadilla.
 That may explain why I’m only able to get download speeds of around 9mbs.
 (There is another site that shows antennas which are a bit more numerous in the area.)

 Then he told me about a guy he found on eBay who can set you up with unlimited data from AT&T for only $29.99 a month!
 Frankly, I thought this sounded too good to be true.
 Somewhat skeptical, I told Todd to let me know how it goes after he tries it for a week.
-After he got setup, he reported that everything looked legit and he was getting download speeds of 40mbs!
-Of course, that’s in San Juan where there are lot more cell towers.
+After he got set up, he reported that everything looked legit and he was getting download speeds of 40mbs!
+Of course, that’s in San Juan where there are a lot more cell towers.
 Either way, that was all I needed to hear.

 how to get started

 The first step was to find an unregistered SIM card.
 Todd was able to convince the folks at the AT&T kiosk in Kmart into selling him one to get his.
 Apparently, I was not as persuasive.
 They wouldn’t budge with me and insisted the SIM card HAD to be registered in order to sell it.